orkhanahmadov/orkhanahmadov.github.io/_posts/2024-04-03-testing-scheduled-commands-and-jobs-in-laravels-console-kernel.md

 title: Testing scheduled commands and jobs in Laravel's console kernel
 ---

-Your Laravel application's console kernel is probably containing some scheduled tasks.
+Your Laravel application's console kernel probably contains some scheduled tasks.
 But how do you make sure they are configured correctly and no developer will accidentally remove or modify them?

 Take this console kernel as an example: